ServiceStack/ServiceStack/tests/ServiceStack.Blazor.Tests/Client/wwwroot/content/prerender.md

 ```

 This results in the path to the pre-generated markdown docs i.e. [/docs/prerender](/docs/prerender) having the **exact same path**
-as its route in the Blazor App, which when exists, is given priority in CDNs over the SPA fallback the Blazor App is loaded with.
+as its route in the Blazor App, which when exists, CDNs give priority to over the SPA fallback the Blazor App is loaded with.

 It retains the similar behavior as the home page that initially loads pre-rendered content before it's replaced with the
 C# version once the Blazor App has loaded.